Helena Hamerow: Open letter to the Guardian

 In 2008, the British government announced that all human remains uncovered during archaeological excavations in England and Wales were to be reburied within two years.

 In 2011, Hamerow was one of forty leading archaeologists who published an open letter to the Justice Secretary, Kenneth Clarke in the Guardian, asking for more time to study ancient human remains found in archaeological excavations.

 Later that year, in response to the letter, the Ministry of Justice (MoJ) began issuing licences to museums, allowing them to keep human remains for analysis.
 They also renewed negotiations with representatives of English Heritage and the Institute for Archaeologists to develop a new policy for the retention and burial of human remains.

 Awards and honours

 Hamerow was elected as a Fellow to the Society of Antiquaries of London in May, 1996.
 In 2023, she was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

-She is a commissioner of Historic England, a former president of the Society for Medieval Archaeology and vice-president of the Royal Archaeological Institute.